 From the Whaley House in California to Lizzie Borden's home in Massachusetts, these are the most haunted houses in America.

 Editor’s Note: Travel might be complicated right now, but use our inspirational trip ideas to plan ahead for your next bucket list adventure.

 For some travelers, fall means leaf-peeping, apple cider, and pumpkin pie.
 But there are a few of us out there who are looking for something to really get our hearts racing.

 We get it.
-Many people like to avoid staying at haunted houses, preferring to stay at bed-and-breakfasts or inns without sordid pasts or resident ghosts.
+Many people like to avoid haunted houses, preferring to stay at bed-and-breakfasts or inns without sordid pasts or resident ghosts.
 Some travelers, though, consider paranormal activity to be the hallmark of a great vacation.

 We suggest packing your best camera and recording device if you’re looking to catch some ghosts on your trip.